 5. Wait for few minutes, as Windows will automatically search for the latest driver update and will apply it to your system.
 The process to update the drivers is same in almost every Microsoft operating system, except Windows XP.

 6. Finally, reboot your system and try again to access internet connection.

 Hopefully, after the system restart, internet connectivity issues with chrome must have been fixed.

 What is DNS_PROBE_FINISHED_NO_INTERNET?

-As the error sounds, its is related to the DNS.
+As the error sounds, it is related to the DNS.
 You will see these types of errors when your operating system fails to perform successful DNS lookup.
 Sometimes these kinds of errors can also occur when DNS server doesn’t respond correctly or when you use any VPN software to hide your privacy.

-Furthermore, misconfigured firewall in Windows 10 and Android is one among the main reason behind the dns_probe_finished_no_internet error.
+Furthermore, a misconfigured firewall in Windows 10 and Android is one among the main reason behind the dns_probe_finished_no_internet error.

 Important Note: You must know that DNS settings and files can be easily altered.
 It can be modified by software, by malicious applications, malware or viruses.
 So the best solution to prevent such problems is to use good antivirus solution and not to touch firewall settings unless you have proper knowledge of what you are doing.